vamsikrishna-1289/continual-rl-otec-control/README.md

 1. **Baseline PPO**
 2. **PPO + Elastic Weight Consolidation (EWC)**

-EWC estimates parameter importance using the **Fisher Information Matrix** and applies a penalty to prevent important parameters from drifting during new task training.
+Elastic Weight Consolidation estimates parameter importance using the **Fisher Information Matrix** and applies a regularization penalty to prevent critical parameters from drifting during training on new regimes.

-This allows the policy to **retain previously learned knowledge while adapting to new environmental conditions**.
+This allows the controller to **retain previously learned knowledge while adapting to new environmental conditions**.

 ---

-## Technologies Used
+# Technologies Used

-* Python
+• Python
-* PyTorch
+• PyTorch
-* Stable-Baselines3
+• Stable-Baselines3
-* Gymnasium
+• Gymnasium
-* NumPy
+• NumPy
-* Pandas
+• Pandas
-* Xarray
+• Xarray
-* Matplotlib
+• Matplotlib
+• NetCDF4

 ---

-## Installation
+# Installation

 Clone the repository: